mWater/offline-leaflet-map/README.md

 **saveTiles() errors:**
 * **"SYSTEM\_BUSY":** System is busy.
 * **"SAVING\_TILES":** An error occurred when calling saveTiles.
-* **"DB\_GET":** An error occurred when calling get on ImageStore.
-ErrorData1 is the DB key of the tile.
+* **"DB\_GET":** An error occurred when calling get on ImageStore. errorData is the DB key of the tile.
-* **"GET\_STATUS\_ERROR":** The XMLHttpRequest Get status is not equal to 200.
-ErrorData1 is the error from XMLHttpRequest.
-ErrorData2 is the URL of the image.
+* **"GET\_STATUS\_ERROR":** The XMLHttpRequest Get status is not equal to 200. errorData contains the error from XMLHttpRequest and the URL of the image.
-* **"NETWORK\_ERROR":** The XMLHttpRequest used to get an image threw an error.
-ErrorData1 is the error from XMLHttpRequest.
-ErrorData2 is the URL of the image.
+* **"NETWORK\_ERROR":** The XMLHttpRequest used to get an image threw an error. errorData contains the error from XMLHttpRequest and the URL of the image.

 **clearTiles() errors:**
 * **"SYSTEM\_BUSY":** System is busy.